United States Department of Agriculture

 Cooperation with local education agency liaison

-In general, some of the duties of the local educational agency liaison are to ensure that homeless children are identJuly 17, 2008ty to enroll and succeed in school, and that they receive educational and other services for which they are eligible.
-USDA is asking State agencies and LEAs to be particularly sensitive to children and households who are identified by the local education agency liaison as homeless.
+In general, some of the duties of the local educational agency liaison are to ensure that homeless children are identified by school personnel, that they have full opportunity to enroll and succeed in school, and that they receive educational and other services for which they are eligible.
+We are asking state agencies and school food authorities to be particularly sensitive to children and households who are identified by the local educational agency liaison as homeless.

 Although many homeless individuals will be living in emergency and transitional shelters, under the expanded definition of homeless, some children or households that temporarily reside with other households may meet the definition of homeless.
-LEAs should work with their local education agency liaison for homeless youths and, where appropriate, the State Coordinator for Education of Homeless Children and Youths to help ensure that these children, as well as other children who are defined as homeless by a director of a homeless shelter, have access to the benefits of the child nutrition programs.
+School food authorities should work with their local educational agency liaison for homeless youths and, where appropriate, the state Coordinator for Education of Homeless Children and Youths to help ensure that these children, as well as other children who are defined as homeless by a director of a homeless shelter, have access to the benefits of the child nutrition programs.

 Documentation of free meal eligibility for homeless children